 Central Zone - Cancer Care & Palliative Care

-Volunteers are an integral part of the Palliative Care Team.
-Through a variety of volunteer roles and settings, they provide compassionate care, comfort, and support to patients living with a life-limiting illness, and their families/visitors.
+Volunteers are an integral part of the Cancer Care and Palliative Care Teams Through a variety of volunteer roles and settings, they provide compassionate care, comfort, and support to patients living with a life-limiting illness, and their chosen families.

 I would like to volunteer